What is it we don't yet understand? Do we even know enough to know what we don’t know?

 Subjective opinions on appropriate sound levels often vary widely as well, depending on a host of factors.
 (Investigating this matter alone could become a major research project!)

-Other acoustical factors may also be highly significant.
-The level of the reinforced sound must be sufficiently higher than that of any background noise so that speech intelligibility or program enjoyment is maintained.
+Other acoustical factors may be highly significant as well The level of the reinforced sound must be sufficiently higher than that of any background noise so that speech intelligibility or program enjoyment is maintained.

 Some desire the added distortion that can result from tube-based components.
 But is this a bad thing? (click to enlarge)